Jakarta MRT: Electronic banking cards

+Credit card

+On 29 July 2026, Jakarta MRT began to accept payment with contactless EMV credit card, the first of its kind in Indonesia.
+Passengers (especially tourists) are able to use either Visa or Mastercard credit cards aside from using pre-paid electronic banking cards.

 Jakarta MRT App

 On 27 April 2020, payment and ticket purchases began to be used on the application made by PT MRT Jakarta, namely the MRT-J application.
 Users of electronic wallets must connect their wallet with an app provided by MRT Jakarta (MRT-J) and buy single trip tickets in the form of QR codes.
 Payment through this application uses several digital wallet services, namely OVO, Dana, LinkAja, ShopeePay, MotionPay, GoPay, and AstraPay.
 After the user makes a payment, the user only needs to bring the mobile phone closer to the QR code reader at the passenger door so that the door opens automatically.
 Passengers are required to tap their cards at the fare gates when entering and exiting the paid area of the stations.

 KAI Commuter Multi Trip Card

 Since October 2021, the KAI Commuter Multi Trip Card (KMT) can be used on the Jakarta MRT service.
 However, until now the use of KMT is still a trial application along with the Jakarta LRT and Transjakarta services.